leidav/libdl/README.md

 libdl
 ====

-A Small deep learning library in c++ with python bindings
+A Small Deep Learning Library in c++ with Python Bindings

 ## Build Instructions